chiqors/FlatOGP/README.md

 ![alt tag](http://puu.sh/rUYji/366304587e.png)

-THIS IS BETA REPOSITORY, IF YOU NEED THE STABLE FLAT THEME, CHECK OUT HERE : https://github.com/hmrserver/flat

 -----------------------

 Flat Theme is a Clean Theme For Open Game Panel.
+Flat Theme first developed by King, who designed new structure with flat style.
+Designed purpose to make a new theme which is the most reliable, and easy to see for beginners of OGP admin.
+Me as well as his helper, if he need something, we can work together.
+This is our repository. if you want help us, come on, join our progress for our goal.

+Crafter by HMR Team

 ### Custom License:
 1. User May Edit the Item but can't replace My Theme Copyright & OGP Copyright.